tracestrack/bus-routes-layer/README.md

-# Tracestrack Bus Route Map Layer
+# Tracestrack Bus Routes Layer

-This is Carto map style for bus routes layer provided in Tracestrack Map Service.
+This is the Carto map style for the bus routes layer provided in Tracestrack Map Service.
 The goal is to provide an informative maps focusing on bus routes and stops.